Goryokaku Fort 五稜郭

 The fort where the feudal era made its last gasp

-Goryokaku Fort occupies the center of Hakodate's Goryokaku Park.
+Goryokaku Fort is in the center of Hakkodate.
 Given its five-sided design, it's clear why this particular military fortification is called a "star fort."
 Designed by Takeda Ayasaburo and influenced by French military engineer Vauban, the fort was the first Western-style fortification in Japan.
-It was completed in 1855 to protect Hokkaido and the Tsugaru Strait.
+It was completed in 1864.

 - The aerial view of the star-shaped fort from Goryokaku Tower

 - Visiting the reconstructed Hakodate Magistrate's Building

 - Walking through history along the footpaths of the fort

 How to Get There

 Goryokaku Fort is to the northeast of Hakodate Station and is easily accessible by tram, bus, car or on foot if you have time for a leisurely stroll.

 From Hakodate Station, take a tram or bus to Goryokaku Koen Mae, then walk 10 minutes to Goryokaku.
 There is parking available.